 Charred Corn is rubbed with Indian spices and a dash of lemon to make it an irresistible treat!
 This flavorful Indian style street food is an easy BBQ side.

 This post has been compensated by McCormick® at Walmart.
 All opinions are mine alone.

 Let me tell you a bit about a couple of these products that I used for my spice rub.
 First, Frank’s® RedHot® Sauce - an amazing hot sauce, which brings the perfect balance of flavor and heat to any recipe.
-Second, Lawry’s® Seasoned Salt - which is salt mixed with a blend of spices like paprika, turmeric, garlic etc. It instantly adds flavor to any dish - during or after cooking!
+Second, Lawry’s® Seasoned Salt - which is salt mixed with a blend of spices like paprika, turmeric, garlic, etc. It instantly adds flavor to any dish - during or after cooking!
 These two ingredients worked so beautifully together to create a flavorful spice rub suited to the spicy Indian palate.
-Flavor is all important!
+The flavor is all-important!
 The right ingredients can instantly elevate your grilling experience - and trust me, these products did just that!!!
 I strongly suggest you use these ingredients when you make this recipe.
 You'll see what I'm talking about!

 Indian Street Style Corn On The Cob

 - 1 tbsp Frank’s® RedHot® Original Sauce

 - 2 tsp McCormick® Cumin powder